Does living in a yeshiva increase coronavirus?

 He added that there was no statistical relationship found between infection rates and the percentage of population living in non-religious boarding schools, in medical institutions, in assisted living accommodations or other institutions.

-When looking at population density, Kimhi found that rates were lowest where there were less people (9,300) per square km. and highest where there were more (25,000) persons per square km.
+When looking at population density, Kimhi found that rates were lowest where there were fewer people (9,300) per square km. and highest where there were more (25,000) persons per square km.

 At the same time, there was less infection where the percentage of the population was over the age of 75, likely, he said because these people understood their risk and strictly adhered to the country’s social distancing and isolation orders.